-- Confirm the audit logistics (locations, dates, expected time and duration of audit activities, any health and safety considerations, availability of key personnel, audit team assignments, etc.). - 3.4.2 Each Internal Auditor is responsible for: - Reviewing documentation to prepare for their audit assignments including: - the Operational Plan and related procedures; - o results of previous internal and external QEMS audits; - the status and effectiveness of corrective and preventive actions implemented; - o the results of the management review; - the status/consideration of OFIs identified in previous audits; and other relevant documentation. - Preparing work documents (e.g., checklists, forms, etc.) for reference purposes and for recording objective evidence collected during the audit - 3.5 Conducting the Audit - 3.5.1 Opening and closing meetings are not required, but may be conducted at the discretion of the QEMS Representative and the Lead Auditor taking into account expectations of Top Management. - 3.5.2 The Audit Team gathers and records objective evidence by engaging in activities that may include conducting interviews with Operations Management and staff (in person, over the phone and/or through e-mail), observing operational activities and reviewing documents and records. - 3.5.3 The Audit Team generates the audit findings by evaluating the objective evidence against the audit criteria (s.
+- 3.4.1 Together, the QEMS Representative and the Lead Auditor: - Establish the audit objectives, scope and criteria; - Confirm the audit logistics (locations, dates, expected time and duration of audit activities, any health and safety considerations, availability of key personnel, audit team assignments, etc.). - 3.4.2 Each Internal Auditor is responsible for: - Reviewing documentation to prepare for their audit assignments including: - o the Operational Plan and related procedures; - o results of previous internal and external QEMS audits; - the status and effectiveness of corrective and preventive actions implemented; - the results of the management review; - o the status/consideration of OFIs identified in previous audits; and - o other relevant documentation. - Preparing work documents (e.g., checklists, forms, etc.) for reference purposes and for recording objective evidence collected during the audit

+3.5 Conducting the Audit

+- 3.5.1 Opening and closing meetings are not required, but may be conducted at the discretion of the QEMS Representative and the Lead Auditor taking into account expectations of Top Management. - 3.5.2 The Audit Team gathers and records objective evidence by engaging in activities that may include conducting interviews with Operations Management and staff (in person, over the phone and/or through e-mail), observing operational activities and reviewing documents and records. - 3.5.3 The Audit Team generates the audit findings by evaluating the objective evidence against the audit criteria (s.
 3.1.3).
 In addition to indicating conformance or non-conformance, the audit findings may also lead to the identification of opportunities for improvement (OFIs).
-The Lead Auditor is responsible for resolving any differences of opinion among Audit Team members with respect to the audit findings and conclusions. - 3.6 Reporting the Results - 3.6.1 The Lead Auditor reviews the audit findings and conclusions with the QEMS Representative and Top Management.
+The Lead Auditor is responsible for resolving any differences of opinion among Audit Team members with respect to the audit findings and conclusions.

+3.6 Reporting the Results

+3.6.1 The Lead Auditor reviews the audit findings and conclusions with the QEMS Representative and Top Management.
 Other audit participants may also take part in this review as appropriate.
 This review may take place in person (e.g., during a closing meeting) or through other means (phone call, email, etc.).
 Any diverging opinions regarding the audit findings and conclusions should be discussed and, if possible, resolved.
 If not resolved, this should be noted by the Lead Auditor.